metapsy-project/metapsyDocs/content/data-preparation/format/_index.en.md

 **Effect Size Data Variables**

 Each Metapsy database also contains variables in which the (raw or pre-calculated) effect size data is stored.
 In each row, one of the following variable groups (a)-(d) will be specified, depending on the type of outcome data reported in the paper.
-The rest of the variable groups will contain `NA` in that specific row.
+The rest of the variable groups will contain `NA` in that row.

 <br>